Crisis in the C-Suite: How to Prepare for the Wave of CEO Exits

 Boards, facing heightened accountability and often influenced by activist investors, are quicker to act when leaders fail to deliver.
 At the same time, moving on is more appealing than ever.
 Many ex-CEOs are transitioning into less stressful roles, such as board directorships or private equity advisory positions.8

 When a CEO leaves suddenly, it can destabilize the organization.
-Research shows that forced successions can result in substantial financial losses, with some companies ceding an average of $1.8 billion in shareholder value compared to firms with planned transitions.9 For the S&P 1500 alone, poorly managed CEO and C-suite transitions may forfeit close to $1 trillion in market value annually.10
+Research shows that forced successions without a formal plan can result in substantial financial losses, with some companies ceding an average of $1.8 billion in shareholder value compared to firms with planned transitions.9 For the S&P 1500 alone, poorly managed CEO and C-suite transitions may forfeit close to $1 trillion in market value annually.10

-Despite these risks, most companies are underprepared.
+Despite these risks, most companies are underprepared for leadership transitions.
 A 2023 report by Deloitte found that only 21% of organizations have a formal CEO succession plan in place.11

 Breaking the Cycle with Succession Planning